11 of the most unusual places you can visit on an expedition cruise

 Ponant's Le Commandant Charcot at the North Pole

 Think of Japan and you probably picture trees pink with cherry blossom, neon-lit megacities or snow-capped Mount Fuji.
-But the southern reaches of the Japanese archipelago are an altogether different proposition, a string of sub-tropical islands blessed with beautiful white sand beaches and crystal clear waters that are perfect for snorkelling.
-Ponant's alluring March 2023 voyage on the chic yacht Le Soléal, from Taipei to Osaka, offers the opportunity to explore islands including the idyllic Yaeyama archipelago.
+But the southern reaches of the Japanese archipelago are an altogether different proposition, a string of sub-tropical islands blessed with beautiful white-sand beaches and crystal clear waters that are perfect for snorkelling.

 Kabira Bay, Ishigaki, Okinawa